-In cooperation with DelDOT, DGS is investigating the physical and chemical impacts of de-icing practices (salting and brining) and stormwater infiltration best management practices (BMP) on groundwater.
-The goal is to advise DelDOT on potential risks to groundwater quality from de-icing and inform changes to de-icing materials and practices.
-This project arose because of increasing chloride concentrations observed in a number of groundwater-supplied water systems in New Castle County.
+In cooperation with DelDOT, DGS is monitoring groundwater at stormwater infiltration best management practices (BMPs) to characterize the fate and transport of chloride in stormwater BMPs.
+The goal is to characterize the potential risks to groundwater quality from de-icing practices at a DelDOT BMP and a shared use BMP (receiving runoff from roadways, businesses, schools, etc.).
+This project arose because of increasing chloride concentrations observed in a number of groundwater-supplied public water systems in New Castle County.
 Increased concentrations of radionuclides and radiation are observed in some of the impacted water sources.

-Future phases of the project will conduct the field monitoring study and use statistical and simulation tools to evaluate the risks of de-icing practices on groundwater.
+The next phase of the project will continue an enhanced field monitoring study that includes operation of the automated monitoring systems and sampling of wells and runoff.
+Data from this work will support development of statistical and simulation tools to evaluate the risks of de-icing practices on groundwater.